Skip to main content

 Careers

 Robotics bridges the gap between mechanical engineering, electrical engineering and computer science, opening up a range of careers.
-Graduates are well placed to find work in manufacturing, technology companies or medical robotics, or to go into research and development.
+Graduates are well placed to find work in manufacturing, technology or medical robotics, as well as in research and development.

 • the BBC